Rodrig Goliescu

 Rodrig Goliescu (1877 – 1942) was a Romanian inventor, engineer, and lieutenant of Polish descent.
 He designed and built the "Avioplan," the first airplane with a tubular fuselage.

 Life

 Early life

+Rodrig Goliescu's father, Sigmund Dobjanschi, was a Polish refugee who moved to Romania in 1863 following the Polish uprising.
+After moving to Romania, he married Hortensia Gallo and changed his name to Goliescu.
+Rodrig was born in Dorohoi on 12 May 1877.

-Rodrig Goliescu was born in Dorohoi in 1877.
-His father was Polish who moved to Romania in 1873.
-In 1900, Rodrig Goliescu finished the artillery and engineer school and became a lieutenant, at the same time receiving Romanian citizenship.
+After graduating from the A. T. Laurian High School from Botoșani, Rodrig Goliescu followed the artillery and engineer school from Bucharest.
+In 1900, he finished the school and became a lieutenant, at the same time receiving Romanian citizenship.
 He served as an active officer and from 1906 he dedicated himself to research in the aeronautical field.
 Studying the flight of birds, he created various aeromodelling projects.